In the third part of this series on Legalism, I would like to continue discussing Chapter 15 of Acts.

 Within the Dead Sea Scrolls there is contained a scroll entitled, “MMT” which in Hebrew stands for “Miqsat Ma'ase Ha-Torah.”
 Now while I will not take sufficient time to teach a full lesson on this scroll, I will tell you of its importance to this teaching on “legalism” and its true Biblical meaning.

 This phrase, “ Miqsat Ma'ase Ha-Torah” is translated into Greek and then into English as “works of the law”.

 In 1976 when the British Bible Society translated the New Testament into modern Hebrew, they translated the Greek “ergon nomou” (works of the law) into Hebrew as “ma'ase Ha-Torah”.
 The Dead Sea Scroll, “MMT”, and Paul use the same phrase to describe something.
 Interestingly, this phrase occurs no where else in Rabbinic literature of the first century except here in the MMT and Paul's writings.

 So, in short, what is the MMT scroll in the Dead Sea Scrolls about?
 It contains their “halakhah” or their ORAL LAWS by which they govern themselves in their community; the rules, regulations and traditions by which they walk out their lives.
 These laws were their “amplifications” as to what the WRITTEN TORAH commanded them to obey.
 IT WAS EQUIVALENT TO THE ORAL TORAH OF THE PHARISEE'S.

-These “fences placed around the Written Torah” is what Y'shua and Paul condemned.
-The “works of the law” or their traditions and customs that were added to God's Word.
+These “fences placed around the Written Torah” is what Yeshua and Paul condemned.
+The “works of the law” are their traditions and customs that were added to God's Word.
 Paul urges his readers to not be entangled in the “works of the law” (Oral Torah-man's legalistic laws and rituals).